akatief/polito-mlpr/README.md

-# polito-mlpr
+# Machine Learning and Pattern Recognition
-Repository for the code developed during the Machine Learning &amp; Pattern Recognition at PoliTo
+Repository for the code developed during the Machine Learning and Pattern Recognition course at PoliTo